zzzprojects/learn-orm/tutorials/efcore-moq-queryable/getting-started.md

 <img src="images/setup-5.png" alt="Console Application created">

 You can see a new web application project is created.
-Now, to install an **MockQueryable.EntityFrameworkCore**, right-click on the project in **Solution Explorer**, and select **Manage NuGet Packages...**
+Now, to install a **MockQueryable.EntityFrameworkCore**, right-click on the project in **Solution Explorer**, and select **Manage NuGet Packages...**

 <img src="images/setup-6.png" alt="Install MockQueryable.EntityFrameworkCore">